How interfaces are used in typescript

 const x: MyInterface = { age: 123, name: 'John Doe' }

-This is a feature that is rarely used by developers for a few reason:
+This is a feature that is generally avoided by developers for a few reason:

 • it makes your code harder to navigate